The story of the Royal City

-The Cité Royale of Loches was defended to the south by a keep which was built between 1013 and 1035 by Foulques III Nerra, Count of Anjou.
-Today it is considered one of the best preserved from the Romanesque period.
+The Royal City of Loches was defended to the south by a keep which was built between 1013 and 1035 by Foulques III Nerra, Count of Anjou.
+It is now considered one of the best-preserved from the Romanesque period.

-The keep was besieged many times, notably during the battles between the Capetians and the Plantagenets Over the centuries it was fitted with new elements: chemise (wall), curtain wall (12th century), protruding towers (13th century), governor's house (14th century), round tower or new tower (called Tower Louis XI for a long time), Martelet tower, barbican (15th century) and caponiers (16th century).
+The keep was besieged on several occasions, namely during battles between the Capetians and Plantagenets.
+It gained new structures over the centuries: chemise (wall), curtain wall (12th century), protruding towers (13th century), governor's house (14th century), round tower or new tower (long known as Louis XI Tower), Martelet Tower, barbican (15th century) and caponiers (16th century).

-Louis I, Duke of Anjou, built a residence to the north of the spur at the end of the 14th century.
-Charles VII visited regularly from 1418 and made the City into the second largest stronghold after Chinon.
-Joan of Arc met the king here in May 1429, after the victory of Orléans.
-The king often stayed in Loches, with his favourite, Agnès Sorel, in the 1440s.
+Louis I, Duke of Anjou, built a lodge to the north of the spur at the end of the 14th century.
+Charles VII visited regularly from 1418 and made the City the second largest stronghold after Chinon.
+Joan of Arc met the king here in May 1429 after the victory of Orléans.
+The king often stayed in Loches with his favourite, Agnès Sorel, in the 1440s.

-The return of the Valois dynasty to Ile-de-France in the 16th century plunged the royal residence into a gentle slumber.
-It was used as a court of law and prison for revolutionaries (1793), and then became a sub-prefecture and civil court until the 1920s.
+The Valois dynasty’s return to Ile-de-France in the 16th century saw the royal lodge go into hibernation.
+It was used as a court of law and prison for revolutionaries (1793) before being a sub-prefecture and civil court until the 1920s.

 Indre-et-Loire Council, the site’s owners, first opened it to visitors in the 1950s.
 The landmark has been the subject of a promotional and cultural development project ever since.